angular/angular/aio/content/guide/glossary.md

 The translation process that transforms one version of JavaScript to another version; for example, down-leveling ES2015 to the older ES5 version.

+{@a file-tree}

+## tree

+In [schematics](#schematic), a virtual file system represented by the `Tree` class.
+Schematic [rules](#rule) take a tree object as input, operate on them, and return a new tree object.

 {@a typescript}

 ## TypeScript

 A programming language based on JavaScript that is notable for its optional typing system.
 TypeScript provides compile-time type checking and strong tooling support (such as code completion, refactoring, inline documentation, and intelligent search).
 Many code editors and IDEs support TypeScript either natively or with plug-ins.

 TypeScript is the preferred language for Angular development.
 Read more about TypeScript at [typescriptlang.org](http://www.typescriptlang.org/).